ErikMcClure/sweetiebot/README.md

 ### Emotes
 Keeps a list of banned emotes that are either siezure inducing or way too big, and deletes any messages that use them.

-### Pings
-Tracks any messages that ping a user, including @everyone.
-This information can be used by the !lastping command to get the last message that pinged a user and any surrounding context.

 ### Bored
 After the chat is inactive for a given amount of time, chooses a random action from the `boredcommands` configuration option to run, such posting a link from the bored collection or throwing an item from her bucket.